rern/RuneOS/README.md

 - or USB drive - with existing data:
 	- No need to reformat or change format of existing partition
 	- Resize the existing to get 3500MiB unallocated space (anywhere - at the end, middle or start of the disk)
-	- Create a partition in the space
+	- Create a partition in the space:

 | No.   | Size        | Type    | Format | Label |
 |-------|-------------|---------|--------|-------|
 | (any) | (existing)  | primary | (any)  | (any) |
 | (any) | 3500MiB     | primary | ext4   | ROOT  |

-**Option 2: USB drive only**
+**Option 3: USB drive only**

-- Set boot bit on Raspberry Pi
+- Set boot bit on Raspberry Pi (if not done yet)
 	- 3 and 2 v1.2 only
 	- 3+ already set
 	- 4 not yet supported
 	- Micro SD card can still be used to boot if inserted.
 ```sh
 # on RuneAudio
 echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt